Wendong-Huo/thesis-bodies/README.md

     * Sweep 216 power coeff, see their learnability.
 I can sort them from easiest to hardest. and form different dataset.

+    * I set power coeff proportional to the volumes of two connected parts, which is intuitive.

+    * I generated 100 random bodies with variation=1/2 in dataset/walker2d_v6, and sent them to vacc to train individually.
+I need to make a program to visualize those 100 bodies and evaluate them and show the total reward and total distance.

+    * make a training env try to get fly-away bugs. (oh, no, it's no the fly-away bug! it's the bug of shuffle in dataset...
+I forgot to shuffle params as well. fixed.)

 3. Modify PPO, concatenate body info to observation;

     *